 By Peter Vickery, Legislative Affairs Counsel

-In August, Ben Carson, Secretary for the Department of Housing and Urban Development (HUD), announced two measures of interest to landlords: first, a new Landlord Task Force to address concerns about the Housing Choice Voucher Program, also known as Section 8; and second, a proposal to amend its regulations about Affirmatively Furthering Fair Housing (AFFH).
+In August of 2018, Ben Carson, Secretary for the Department of Housing and Urban Development (HUD), announced two measures of interest to landlords: first, a new Landlord Task Force to address concerns about the Housing Choice Voucher Program, also known as Section 8; and second, a proposal to amend its regulations about Affirmatively Furthering Fair Housing (AFFH).

 Landlord Task Force Asks for Input on Section 8